Alexandra Tolstoy

-Countess Alexandra Nikolaevna Tolstoy-Miloslavsky (born 14 July 1973) is a British equine adventurer, broadcaster, socialite, and businesswoman.
+Countess Alexandra Nikolaevna Tolstoy-Miloslavsky (Толста́я-Милосла́вская; born 14 July 1973) is a British equine adventurer, broadcaster, socialite, and businesswoman.
 She has made several long distance journeys on horses which have provided the material for television documentaries, books, and talks.

 Early life

 Tolstoy is the daughter of Count Nikolai Tolstoy and Georgina Brown.
 She was born in Poole, Dorset.
 She is the older sister of Xenia Sackville, Lady Buckhurst.
 Tolstoy was educated at Downe House, and then studied for a Master of Arts degree in Russian at the University of Edinburgh, during the course of which she spent a year in Russia.

 She next moved to London, joining Credit Suisse First Boston's graduate scheme as an Eastern European Equities broker.
 She resigned after a year and spent the next two years working and travelling abroad, including six weeks walking the old Camino de Santiago pilgrimage route through Spain.

 Career

 In 1999, Tolstoy was part of a team which spent eight months travelling by horse and camel along an 5000 mi length of the Silk Road.
 One of the support team members, an Uzbek show jumper, Shamil Galimzyanov, was to become her husband.
 After the expedition, Tolstoy moved to Moscow to complete her account of the expedition, The Last Secrets of the Silk Road, and to continue travelling in central Asia.
 In 2000, Tolstoy and a friend rode 3000 mi on horseback through Mongolia and Siberia.

 In 2004, she and Galimzyanov embarked upon the 2700 mi journey from Turkmenistan to Moscow, retracing an expedition undertaken by twenty-eight Turkmen riders in 1935, who took 84 days to cover the distance.
 Riding Akhal-Teke horses, they were stopped from completing the journey by an outbreak of foot-and-mouth disease, but resumed it in 2006 and arrived in Moscow in November.

 In 2008, she spent a month filming Horse People with Alexandra Tolstoy, a BBC Television series in which she visited five different communities working with horses around the world.
 The BBC was hoping for more television work, with a spokesman commenting "Alexandra's Horse People was very popular and she could well do more".
 The series generated controversy for its graphic depiction of a horse being killed for its meat.

 Tolstoy was reported in 2009 to be considering making a series about high society in contemporary Russia.

 When not travelling on her own expeditions, Tolstoy continues to write, organises riding holidays in Central Asia, and works both as an interior designer and for BDI, a brand development company assisting European companies to develop their business in the countries of the former Soviet Union.